nodejs/node/doc/contributing/maintaining-types-for-nodejs.md

   purposes should be, just that a configuration file should have the ability to provide different configurations for user-defined conditions.
+* There is no plan to define a default tsconfig.json for all Node.js users
 * We don't have consensus on provding an opinionated default but that should be explored after the initial steps are complete.
 * It will be important that as part of the messaging around this